gotthardp/lorawan-server/README.md

 This is useful for application providers that operate their own LoRaWAN network, or for device and application developers.

-**This is unstable relase 0.5.0.** Migrating to this version will preserve the Device/Node addresses and security keys, but will delete many ADR parameters, which got moved to the Profile settings.
+**This is unstable release 0.5.0.** Migrating to this version will preserve the Device/Node addresses and security keys, but will delete many ADR parameters, which got moved to the Profile settings.
 You are required to review and complete the configuration before connecting any gateway or device!